Taking Epsom Salt Bath While Pregnant

 Epsom salt is known for relaxing muscles, improving digestion and soothing the skin.
 It provides much-needed relief from fatigue and stress to most people.
 It can also prove to be helpful to pregnant women in multiple ways.
-Let us see a few ways in which Epsom salt can help you sail through your pregnancy with ease.
+Let us see a few ways in which Epsom salt baths while pregnant can help you sail through your pregnancy with ease.

 What Is Epsom Salt?

 Epsom salt, also called magnesium sulfate, is made up of sulfur, magnesium and oxygen.
 Despite being called a ‘salt’, it does not contain any sodium chloride.
 Being discovered in the town of Epsom in England led to it being called Epsom salt.
 It can help cure any magnesium deficiency in pregnant women, and can also reduce stress, help treat preeclampsia and haemorrhoids during pregnancy.

 Are Epsom Salt Baths Safe During Pregnancy

 Many of you may be asking, ‘Can I bathe in Epsom salt during pregnancy?’
 The answer is yes, you can.
 If you are pregnant, you might find it extremely beneficial to soak in water containing Epsom salt.
 Since it dissolves instantly, using it in baths is the best way to use it as it relaxes sore muscles.
-The correct way to use it is to add 2 cups of Epsom salt to the water in your bathtub, get in and soak for around 15 minutes.
-Make sure the water is lukewarm, as soaking in hot water may be dangerous for the baby in your belly.
+You can even take an Epsom salt bath during third trimester of pregnancy.
+Since it dissolves instantly, using it in baths is the best way to use it as it relaxes sore muscles.

 Benefits of Taking Epsom Salt Baths in Pregnancy

 Bathing in Epsom salt can help you flush out any and all toxins from your body.
 There are many benefits associated with taking a bath with Epsom salts.
 Let’s look at a few more benefits:

 1. Reduces Swelling

 Epsom salt is anti-inflammatory, and the magnesium sulfate it contains helps increase your blood circulation and reduce the build-up of fluid or pregnancy swelling in your body.
 During pregnancy, swelling usually happens in the feet, so an Epsom salt foot soak can help reduce it.

 2. Soothes Your Muscles